 In addition to directing the eye upwards, when planted in a drift, like these ‘Gladness’ knifophias, the spire-shaped flowers direct the eye throughout a garden bed.

 Click here for more about the amazing, low-water, deer-resistant kniphofias!

 For those of you who have smaller gardens, spire-shaped flowers come in small packages, too.

 And, because of their narrow shape, spires are often compact enough to fit snugly into tight spaces.

-Whether it’s a compact window box (remember my previous post?), a narrow garden bed, or a small space next to a boulder, there’s sure to be the perfect spire-shaped flower.
+Whether it’s a compact window box (for more window box ideas, click here), a narrow garden bed, or a small space next to a boulder, there’s sure to be the perfect spire-shaped flower.

 There’s no doubt about it – whether small, medium or tall, spires certainly add a wow-factor element to the garden bed.